 A number of glands work hard to secrete essential hormones into your pet's body.
 The endocrine system of your pet is made up of these glands and hormones.
 Skin problems and poor coat conditions can occur when your pet's endocrine system is not functioning properly.

 Neurology is a subspecialty of veterinary internal medicine that encompasses brain and spinal cord disorders, as well as neuromuscular dysfunction.
 Seizures, IVDD, and tumors are some of the most common neurological disorders in dogs and cats.

-If your animal requires diagnosis or treatment for neurologic conditions that are beyond the scope of our experienced veterinarians, we will gladly refer you to a specialist in animal internal medicine or a veterinary neurologist in the Elk Grove area.
+If your animal requires diagnosis or treatment for neurologic conditions that are beyond the scope of our experienced veterinarians, we will gladly refer you to a veterinary internist or a veterinary neurologist in the Elk Grove area.
 Our veterinarians will collaborate with your specialist to ensure that your pet receives the best possible care.

 The health of your pet is our top priority.

 We will refer you to an experienced veterinary internal medicine specialist near Elk Grove if your pet requires a procedure or expertise that we do not provide.

 Advanced testing, imaging, and other diagnostic procedures supplement our comprehensive approach to dog and cat internal medicine.

 Our in-house veterinary lab is equipped with the technology required to quickly and accurately diagnose your pet's internal medicine condition so that treatment can begin.

 We are happily accepting new patients at our conveniently located Elk Grove veterinary clinic!
 Our experienced vets are passionate about the health of companion animals.
 Reach out today to book your pet's first appointment.